-Your M2 year is arguably the most challenging, exciting, and rewarding part of your medical school training.
+Your Clinical Trunk (M2) year is arguably the most challenging, exciting, and rewarding part of your medical school training.
 So much will happen during this year.
 You will see new life, death, healing, heartbreaking sadness, medical miracles, and much more.

 The following information is aimed at providing a least an initial foray into the answer to that question.